forons/forons.github.io/datasets/index.md

 ## Wikipedia pagecounts sorted by page (year 2014)

-This dataset contains the page view statistics for all the Wikimedia projects in the year 2014, ordered by `(project, page, timestamp)`.
+**This dataset is supersed by Wikipedia pagecounts-raw sorted by page (years 2007-2016)** This dataset contains the page view statistics for all the Wikimedia projects in the year 2014, ordered by `(project, page, timestamp)`.
 It has been generated starting from the Wikimedia's [`pagecounts-raw`](https://dumps.wikimedia.org/other/pagecounts-raw/) dataset.
 [Read more and download the data...](./wikipedia-pagecounts-sorted-by-page-year-2014/)

+## Wikipedia pagecounts-raw sorted by page (years 2007-2016)

+This dataset consists of hourly pagecounts for Wikipedia pages sorted by article, , ordered by `(project, page, timestamp)`.
+It has been created by processing Wikimedia's [`pagecounts-raw`](https://dumps.wikimedia.org/other/pagecounts-raw/) dataset.
+[Read more and download the data...](./wikipedia-pagecounts-raw-sorted/)

 ---